 Content Is King!

 People start blogging for lots of different reasons.
-I started for the sole purpose of regaining my sanity once both my girls were settled into a school routine.
+I started blogging as a hobby, for the sole purpose of regaining my sanity once both my girls were settled into a school routine.
 Some people start blogs for the sole purpose of making money.
 If you’re looking for how to go straight to that then this is not the post for you.
-Thanks for stopping by.
+This post is for people who want to start a blog providing information, sharing their experiences, promoting travel posts, or reviewing products.
+I’m not going to cover how to make money using affiliate marketing for bloggers.

-With those two positions made, I will aim to give you the fairly simple way to start your own blog based on my personal experience and the lessons I have learnt along the way.
-However, there is a lot to take into consideration so go make that cup of coffee before we really get started!
+With those two positions made, I will aim to give you a relatively simple way to start your blog based on my personal experience and the lessons I have learnt along the way.
+However, there is a lot to take into consideration so make that cup of coffee before we get started!

 Okay, let’s get started!
 I will try my best to keep this simple.